Screen Time and Child DevelopmentScreen Time and Child Development: A Teacher's Guide: practical strategies for teachers

-Evidence-based guidance on screen time and child development.
-Covers the research on digital media effects, age-appropriate limits, and practical classroom strategies for teaching healthy technology habits.
+Screen time and development: evidence-based guidance.
+Covers digital media effects, age limits, and strategies for teaching healthy tech habits.

 Teachers need to understand this evidence because its consequences arrive in their classrooms every morning.
 When a child cannot sustain attention during a read-aloud, cannot take turns in discussion, or cannot regulate their frustration when a task gets difficult, the question is not always whether that child has a learning difficulty.
 Sometimes the question is what that child is not doing at home.